 Diarrhea and loose stools can be frequent and very common with gastric sleeve surgery.
 This can occur several months following surgery.
 Because the first part of the postoperative diet is mainly liquids, many patients will have loose stools and frequent bathroom usage.
 However, this should only be a temporary issue though as the patient progresses to more and more solid foods – patients should see this issue will diminish.
 If you have constipation, drink more liquids.
 If you continue to have an issue with constipation, you may use a daily medications such as Kaopectate® (for diarrhea) or Dulcolax® Tablets (for constipation).

 Nausea and Vomiting

-Nausea may occur after surgery and can be treated with medications (ask your physician).
-For a natural remedy, try decaffeinated green tea.
+Nausea may occur after surgery and can be treated with medication (ask your physician).
+For a natural remedy, try the decaffeinated green tea.
 Nausea is often the result of the patient eating too fast, drinking liquids while eating, not chewing foods enough or eating more than you should.
 Ultimately, nausea should subside as the patient becomes acclimated to their new eating habits and how much food it takes them to get full now.

 To combat nausea, patients must consume foods and drinks slowly and thoroughly.
 Also, never drink while consuming a meal because it results in the patient getting full on liquids instead of nutritious food that will give them energy and promote weight loss.

-Vomiting may result because of trying new foods or nausea.
+Vomiting may occur because of trying new foods or nausea.
 If vomiting occurs, it’s important to go back to a fluids-only diet for up to 1 day until trying solid foods again and keeping them down.
 If vomiting is consistent and unavoidable, it could be a sign of a serious issue.
 Contact your physician immediately.

 Other Gastric Sleeve Side Effects

-Bleeding, organ injury and infection are all common risks associated with gastric sleeve surgery.
+Bleeding, organ injury, and infection are all common risks associated with gastric sleeve surgery.